Aadhityaa745/Python-Practice-Programs-Mini-Projects/README.md

 If you run into any issues when trying to run the programs, please check the following:
 - Make sure you have the latest version of Python installed.
-- Check that you're running the programs using the correct version of Python (3.x).
+- Check that you're running the programs using the correct version of Python.
 - If you're still having issues, feel free to open an issue on this repository.

 ## Contributing